awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/key-rotation-manual.png)

 You might prefer to rotate keys manually so you can control the rotation frequency\.
-It's also a good solution for CMKs that are not eligible for automatic key rotation, such as CMKs with [imported key material](importing-keys.md)\.
+It's also a good solution for CMKs that are not eligible for automatic key rotation, such as CMKs in [custom key stores](custom-key-store-overview.md) or CMKs with [imported key material](importing-keys.md)\.

 **Note**
 When you begin using the new CMK, be sure to keep the original CMK enabled so that AWS KMS can decrypt data that the original CMK encrypted\.
 When decrypting data, KMS identifies the CMK that was used to encrypt the data, and it uses the same CMK to decrypt the data\.
 As long as you keep both the original and new CMKs enabled, AWS KMS can decrypt any data that was encrypted by either CMK\.

 Because the new CMK is a different resource from the current CMK, it has a different key ID and ARN\.
 When you change CMKs, you need to update references to the CMK ID or ARN in your applications\.
 Aliases, which associate a friendly name with a CMK, make this process easier\.
 Use an alias to refer to a CMK in your applications\.
 Then, when you want to change the CMK that the application uses, change the target CMK of the alias\.

 To update the target CMK of an alias, use [UpdateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateAlias.html) operation in the AWS KMS API\.
-For example, this command updates the TestCMK alias to point to a new CMK\.
+For example, this command updates the `TestCMK` alias to point to a new CMK\.
 Because the operation does not return any output, the example uses the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation to show that the alias is now associated with a different CMK\.

 ```
 $ aws kms list-aliases